 - Prices also vary significantly between own-brand products from pharmacies and supermarkets.

 - You’ll make the biggest savings at Asda.
 Its own-brand cold and flu products were cheapest across the board, and it was cheapest for the branded versions too.

 - Special offers don’t always add up to better value, as you may still be able to get the product cheaper elsewhere.

 We checked the price of a 16-pack of standard and max-strength cold and flu tablets over the past month across major pharmacies, supermarkets and discount stores, including special offers.

 We also checked prices for branded products from Sudafed and Lemsip, and for cold and flu sachets.

-Health advice and reviews – discover all our health and personal care advice, including the best painkillers, SAD lamps and more
+Health advice and reviews – discover all our health and personal care advice, including the best painkillers and more

 Where to buy cheap cold and flu tablets

 Most standard cold and flu tablets contain 25mg caffeine, 300mg paracetamol, and 5mg phenylephrine hydrochloride.
 The combination is meant to combat drowsiness, pain and congestion (phenylephrine is used as a decongestant).